-The basic Graceland Mansion Tour, which allows guests to see the mansion interior and grounds and walk past Elvis’ grave in the Meditation Garden, is $38.75 for adults (as of July 2016) and includes a multimedia iPad tour.
-Ticket price increases for special Platinum and VIP Tours which include additional exhibits such as Elvis’ Automobile Museum, special archives, and his two custom planes.
+The basic Graceland Mansion Tour allows guests to see the mansion interior and grounds and walk past Elvis’ grave in the Meditation Garden.
+Special Platinum and VIP Tours include additional exhibits such as Elvis’ Automobile Museum, special archives, and his two custom planes.

 Most Popular Times To Visit Where Elvis Presley Is Buried